Robert Tonyan: Minnesota Vikings

 On May 16, 2024, Tonyan signed with the Minnesota Vikings.
 He was released on August 27, 2024, and re-signed to the practice squad.
-When he did he completed the cycle of signing with one whole division NFC North.
+When he did he completed the cycle of signing with one whole division, the NFC North.
 He was promoted to the active roster on October 3, 2024.
 After playing in four games, recording no statistics, he was released from the team on October 22, 2024, in favor of signing linebacker Bo Richter.
 He was subsequently re-signed to the practice squad.
 He was released on November 29, 2024.

 Kansas City Chiefs

 On December 23, 2024, Tonyan was signed to the Kansas City Chiefs practice squad.

 On March 11, 2025, Tonyan re-signed with the Chiefs.
 He was released on August 26 as part of final roster cuts and re-signed with the Chiefs practice squad on August 28.
-He was promoted to the active roster on August 29.
+He was promoted to the active roster the next day upon the suspension of Rashee Rice.

+Pittsburgh Steelers

+On June 4, 2026, Tonyan signed a one-year contract with the Pittsburgh Steelers.